ginnyintifa/GPDall/README.md

 ### Grab sample names from the .vcf files' file names

-When the sample IDs are not indicated in the .vcf file starting with `#Tumor`, and are indicated in the filename of the .vcf files, users can tell the program how to grab the sample names using the following 3 parameters in `gpd_workflow` function:
+When the sample IDs are not indicated in the .vcf file starting with `#TUMOR`, and are indicated in the filename of the .vcf files, users can tell the program how to grab the sample names using the following 3 parameters in `gpd_workflow` function:

 ```{r}
    grab_start_string = "TCGA",